 Now that I know the number of stamps issued as well as number of stamps I have, it’s easy to count the number of missing stamps: 527,628 - 51,023 = 476,605 stamps.

-And the real problem in the end are not the expensive (or even slightly better) stamps.
+In the end, the real issue are not the expensive (or even slightly better) stamps.
 They are always relatively easy to find from specialized dealers.
-The really hard part are normal “minimal catalog value” issues that you have to dig up one by one from various sources (and usually you end up with plenty of unnecessary dupes at a same time).
+The hardest part are normal “minimal catalog value” issues that dealers do not care.
+These must be found from various sources (and usually you end up with plenty of unnecessary dupes at a same time).

 What’s your take on this issue?